gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the [userguide section](userguide/dependency_management.html#component_metadata_rules) on component metadata rules for further information.

+### New PluginAware methods for detecting the presence of plugins

+The `PluginAware` interface (implemented by `Project`, `Gradle` and `Settings`) has the following new methods for detecting the presence of plugins, based on ID:

+* findPlugin()
+* hasPlugin()
+* withPlugin()

+These methods should be used when reacting to the presence of another plugin or for ad-hoc reporting.

+TODO - more detail.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.